model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 }
 ```

-The harness now runs in 17 seconds (23x speedup).
+The harness now runs in 19 seconds (21x speedup).

-What is intriguing is that, with stubbing, we can make this substitution not only in the harness (where we could have always done it by hand), but also everywhere else in the code base, including external code that we could not have otherwise modified.
+**What is intriguing is that, with stubbing, we can make this substitution not only in the harness (where we could have always done it by hand), but also everywhere else in the codebase, including external code that we could not have otherwise modified.**
+This could have a major impact on verification performance if a crate's external dependencies use `Vec`.

 ## User Experience

 This feature is currently limited to stubbing functions and methods.
-We anticipate that the user experience we propose here could also be used when stubbing types, although the underlying technical approach might have to change.
+We anticipate that the annotations we propose here could also be used when stubbing types, although the underlying technical approach might have to change.

 Stubs will be specified per harness; that is, different harnesses can use different stubs (the reasoning being that users might want to mock different behavior for different harnesses).
-Users will specify stubs by attaching the `#[kani::stub_by(<original>, <replacement>)]` attribute to each harness function.
+Users will specify stubs by attaching the `#[kani::stub_by("<original>", "<replacement>")]` attribute to each harness function.
 The attribute may be specified multiple times per harness, so that multiple (non-conflicting) stub pairings are supported.
 The arguments `original` and `replacement` give the names of functions, relative to the crate of the harness (*not* relative to the module of the harness).